-- 7.4.2.1 Development shall not be permitted within the setback of a wetland on vacant land. - 7.4.2.2 Development associated with existing residential, agricultural, commercial, industrial or institutional use may be permitted within the setback of a wetland where it has been demonstrated through a technical study (EIS or similar), prepared by a qualified professional with recognized expertise in the appropriate discipline using established procedures and recognized methodologies to the satisfaction of the CVCA, that: - there is no feasible alternative site outside of the setback for the proposed development and the proposed development is located in an area of least (and acceptable) impact;
+- 7.4.2.2 Development associated with existing residential, agricultural, commercial, industrial or institutional use may be permitted within the setback of a wetland where it has been demonstrated through a technical study (EIS or similar), prepared by a qualified professional with recognized expertise in the appropriate discipline using established procedures and recognized methodologies to the satisfaction of the CVCA, that: - there is no feasible alternative site outside of the setback for the proposed development and the proposed development is located in an area of least (and acceptable) impact;

-- the hydrologic function of the wetland will not be impacted; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; and, - erosion hazards have been adequately addressed. - 7.4.2.3 The replacement of existing structures and/or sewage disposal systems within the same footprint may be permitted within the setback of a wetland if it has been demonstrated to the satisfaction of CVCA that there is no feasible location outside of the setback.
+- the hydrologic function of the wetland will not be impacted; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; and, - erosion hazards have been adequately addressed.

+7.4.2.3 The replacement of existing structures and/or sewage disposal systems within the same footprint may be permitted within the setback of a wetland if it has been demonstrated to the satisfaction of CVCA that there is no feasible location outside of the setback.
 The replacement structure/system should be located outside of the wetland and only permitted within the setback subject to being located in the area of least impact to the ecological and hydrologic function of the wetland.